Repotting

 Don’t fear repotting and find a way that works for you!

 *Why one size larger?
-If you go too big you will have to much soil to root ratio.
+If you go too big you will have too much soil-to-root ratio.
 When you water your plant the roots won’t be able to process all the water in that pot and will begin to rot.
 When we say ‘one size larger’ as a rule that means 2-5cm all-round the pot.